jurabek/golang-table-tests-with-testify-mock/README.md

 # golang-table-tests-with-testify-mock
-This repo shows how to test and mock multiple dependencies in table driven tests using Testify Mock
+This repo shows how to test and mock multiple dependencies using table-driven tests with testify-mock in Golang

 ## Links to read